SUSE/ansible-container/README.md

       host.containers.internal:
 ```

-The inventory record could also contaon other hosts to be managed.
+The inventory record could also contain other hosts to be managed.

 ### SSH keys must be set up ###
 The container must be able to SSH to the system being managed.
 So, the system must support SSH access and